Financial Reports

 Highest Paid Directors and Employees

 In addition to summaries of donations and expenses, the IRS requires disclosure of the highest paid members of the Board of Directors and the highest paid employees.
-Two members of the BSN’s Board of Directors are also employees, and are paid strictly for their work as employees: Robin Riddle is CEO and Steven Russell is Director of Finance.
-Robin Riddle is one of two full-time employees of Brain Support Network.
+One member of BSN’s Board of Directors — Robin Riddle, CEO — is also an employee, and is paid strictly for her work as an employee.
+Robin Riddle is one of three full-time employees of Brain Support Network.

 IRS Form 990s